NOT-JON-NOT/HRDAQ/README.md

 3. Construct the external DSUB connector using standard crimping tools.
 Ensure that wiring is long enough to reach any sensor position.
 Connect the DSUB to HRDAQ.
 4. Connect status and RPM LEDs PCBs, chosen sensors, ECU CAN lines, and 5V input according to the pinout.
 Sensors on the HR24 (Hartford Racing 2024 racecar) use 12V or 3.3V supply.
 Ensure that sensors are secure.

-(Pending photos once manufacturing phase has been completed)

 ## 5. Usage

 Once you conduct tests, the HRDAQ should collect data and record it onto the SD-card and should be taken out to analyze data.
 The SD-card should reinitialize another dataset recording once the wheel speed identified through CAN becomes 0 (the racecar stops).

-(Wireless GUI currently being developed, pending instructions)
+(Wireless GUI currently under refinement, pending instructions)

 ## 6. Notes
 ## 6.1.
 Hardware Notes